PetrochukM/PyTorch-NLP/README.md

 ## Quickstart

-Add PyTorch NLP to your project by following one the common use cases:
+Add PyTorch-NLP to your project by following one the common use cases:

 - From the [neural network package](http://pytorchnlp.readthedocs.io/en/latest/source/torchnlp.nn.html),
   use a Simple Recurrent Unit (SRU), like so: